Dietitian Blog, Long-Term Care, MNT Guidelines, Nutrition Support | Apr 25 2022

 What is nutrition support?

 Nutrition support includes enteral and parenteral nutrition, known by many clinicians as tube feeding and TPN.
-Tube feeding is utilized any time the GI tract is function, but an individual cannot safely eat, drink, or meet their nutritional needs by mouth.
+Tube feeding is utilized any time the GI tract is functional, but an individual cannot safely eat, drink, or meet their nutritional needs by mouth.
 Dietitians often use enteral nutrition for patients with dysphagia, those on a mechanical ventilator, and even for pediatric patients who may have feeding difficulties.

 On the other hand, parenteral nutrition is used when the GI tract is not functional.
 Parenteral nutrition is also called TPN, and it delivers nutrients and fluid directly to the bloodstream, bypassing the GI tract altogether.
 TPN is often used in the treatment of bowel obstructions, a paralytic ileus, intestinal failure (previously known as short bowel syndrome), and in the cases of severe malabsorption.